HL7/cql/input/pages/04-logicalspecification.md

   ¦
   1..1 --> schemaIdentifier : VersionedIdentifier (2)
   ¦
-  0..1 --> usings (3)
+  0..1 --> directives (3)
   ¦        ¦
-  ¦        1..* --> def : UsingDef (4)
+  ¦        1..* --> def : DirectiveDef (4)
   ¦
-  0..1 --> includes (5)
+  0..1 --> usings (5)
   ¦        ¦
-  ¦        1..* --> def : IncludeDef (6)
+  ¦        1..* --> def : UsingDef (6)
   ¦
-  0..1 --> parameters (7)
+  0..1 --> includes (7)
   ¦        ¦
+  ¦        1..* --> def : IncludeDef (8)
+  ¦
+  0..1 --> parameters (9)
+  ¦        ¦
   ¦        0..* --> def : ParameterDef
   ¦
-  0..1 --> codeSystems (8)
+  0..1 --> codeSystems (10)
   ¦        ¦
   ¦        0..* --> def : CodeSystemDef
   ¦
-  0..1 --> valueSets (9)
+  0..1 --> valueSets (11)
   ¦        ¦
   ¦        0..* --> def : ValueSetDef
   ¦
-  0..1 --> codes (10)
+  0..1 --> codes (12)
   ¦        ¦
   ¦        0..* --> def : CodeDef
   ¦
-  0..1 --> concepts (11)
+  0..1 --> concepts (13)
   ¦        ¦
   ¦        0..* --> def : ConceptDef
   ¦
-  0..1 --> contexts (12)
+  0..1 --> contexts (14)
   ¦        ¦
   ¦        0..* --> def : ContextDef
   ¦
-  0..1 --> statements (13)
+  0..1 --> statements (15)
            ¦
            0..* --> def : ExpressionDef
 ```

 1. The identifier element defines a unique identifier for this library, and optionally, a system (or namespace) and version.
 2. This is the identifier of the XML schema (and its version) which governs the structure of this Library.
+3. Set of directives defined in this library.
+4. A directive defined in this library.
-3. Set of data models referenced in the Expression objects in this knowledge artifact.
+5. Set of data models referenced in the Expression objects in this knowledge artifact.
-4. A reference to a data model that is used in the artifact, e.g., the Virtual Medical Record.
+6. A reference to a data model that is used in the artifact, e.g., the Virtual Medical Record.
-5. Set of libraries referenced by this artifact.
+7. Set of libraries referenced by this artifact.
 Components of referenced libraries may be used within this artifact.
-6. A reference to a library whose components can be used within the artifact.
+8. A reference to a library whose components can be used within the artifact.
-7. The parameters defined within this library.
+9. The parameters defined within this library.
-8. The code systems defined within this library.
+10. The code systems defined within this library.
-9. The value sets defined within this library.
+11. The value sets defined within this library.
-10. The codes defined within this library.
+12. The codes defined within this library.
-11. The concepts defined within this library.
+13. The concepts defined within this library.
-12. The contexts used within this library.
+14. The contexts used within this library.
-13. The statements section contains the expression and function definitions for the library.
+15. The statements section contains the expression and function definitions for the library.

 A Library is an instance of a CQL-ELM library.